10 Components Top WordPress Developers include in their Themes

 Apart from using custom CSS to extend the default editor, you can also use TemplateToaster which already has an inbuilt visual editor.
 The styling visual editor will make otherwise tedious tasks just a breeze.
 You can easily insert and format tables, insert hyperlinks to texts and images, indent fonts and manipulate font properties as you please.

 So there you have it – 10 Important Components that top WordPress Developers include in their WordPress Themes.
 Make sure to include all of the suggested elements in the next theme you design.
-In case you haven’t already tried out TemplateToaster WordPress theme builder and website builder software give it a test drive today and see how easy the template making process can be.
+In case you haven’t already tried out TemplateToaster WordPress theme builder and offline website builder software give it a test drive today and see how easy the template making process can be.
 Instead of coding for hours, you can use this tool to generate high-quality themes in just a couple of minutes!

 Best Drag and Drop interface to Design stunning WordPress Themes